Take Database Offline/Online

 How to take a Sync Gateway database offline and bring back online.

 The change of status (online or offline) of a database occurs only in the specific Sync Gateway instance addressed.
-It is not reflected by other Sync Gateway instances using that database.
+It’s not reflected by other Sync Gateway instances using that database.
 If you want to make changes in multiple Sync Gateway instances, you need to coordinate individual change operations in each instance.

 When To Take a Database Offline/Online